IuliiaKonovalova/e-commerce/FEATURES.md

 ![Add Attribute page](documentation/features/personnel/attributes/add_attribute.png)

 This page is accessible only to the personnel.
-It has a form with fields for the attribute name, description and values.
+It has a form with fields for the attribute name, description, and values.

-When the personnel clicks "Cancel" button, the personnel will be redirected to the attributes page.
+When the personnel clicks the "Cancel" button, the personnel will be redirected to the attributes page.

-When the personnel clicks "Add attribute" button, the personnel will be redirected to the attributes page.
+When the personnel clicks the "Add attribute" button, the personnel will be redirected to the attributes page.

 ### Edit Attribute Page:

 ![Edit Attribute page](documentation/features/personnel/attributes/edit_attribute.png)

 This page is accessible only to the personnel.
-It has a pre-filled form with fields for the attribute name, description and values.
+It has a pre-filled form with fields for the attribute name, description, and values.

-When the personnel clicks "Cancel" button, the personnel will be redirected to the attributes page.
+When the personnel clicks the "Cancel" button, the personnel will be redirected to the attributes page.

-When the personnel clicks "Save changes" button, the personnel will be redirected to the attributes page.
+When the personnel clicks the "Save changes" button, the personnel will be redirected to the attributes page.

 ### Delete Attribute Page:

 ![Delete Attribute page](documentation/features/personnel/attributes/delete_attribute.png)

 This page is accessible only to the personnel.
-It has no form as the deletion may be dangerous.
+It has no form, as the deletion may be dangerous.

 It provides a warning message.

-And has only "Go back" button.
+And has only a "Go back" button.

-When the personnel clicks "Go back" button, the personnel will be redirected to the attributes page.
+When the personnel clicks the "Go back" button, the personnel will be redirected to the attributes page.

 ### Values Page:

 ![Values page](documentation/features/personnel/values/values.png)

 This page is accessible only to the personnel.
-It has values table with all values.
+It has a values table with all values.

-It has a title, "Add value" button, which will redirect the personnel member to the add value page.
-It also has search field, which allows the admin to search for values.
+It has a title, the "Add value" button, which will redirect the personnel member to the add value page.
+It also has a search field, which allows the admin to search for values.

-The main part of the page is dedicated to the values table.
-Values table has cards with data on each value:
+The central part of the page is dedicated to the values table.
+The values table has cards with data on each value:
   - Name;
   - Description;
   - number of units assigned to the value;
   - Edit button;
       - if the personnel member clicks on the edit button, the personnel member will be redirected to the edit value page;

-    **The value card will be viewed as following for managers**
+    **The value card will be viewed as the following for managers**

     ![Value card](documentation/features/personnel/values/value_card_manager.png)